IGassmann/personal-website/README.md

 ## To Do

+- [ ] Update feed.json to also include external articles
 - [ ] Update projects page
 - [ ] Update `README.md` file
 - [ ] Organize icons